 Clay lakes are usually very clean, particularly nice for swimming, as clay is less likely to silt.
 Organised swimming and diving venues boast of the water clarity.

 Organised venues are nice, full of friendly swimmers supportive of each other.
 Many swimmers like to have a marked course and some safety cover, especially if new to OWS.
 But this is not for everyone: many will want free casual and wild swimming, especially families and young people.
 You have to pay, sometimes rules are complex and restrictive, and they are only open at set times.

 I had one swim at a reservoir, when it was very windy and wild, very warm and great fun.
 The water was unusually high, submerging the grass and meaning a gradual entry through weeds, until far enough out to swim in the slapping waves.
 I’d been there before on a hot sunny day, when many others were enjoying the shallow water.

 So why is swimming banned at so many lakes?

 Many authorities, or owners or managers of lakes, do not understand outdoor swimming.
 They hear about risks and tragedies, and are influenced by insurers and risk-averse boards or locals.
 They are concerned about wildlife, other users, and possible impact.

 In fact it can be safely done.
-Bans achieve nothing, have to be policed, and do little to reduce risk and liability.
+Bans achieve nothing, have to be policed, and do nothing to reduce risk and liability.
 Banning swimming doesn’t stop it, and can lead to it being done in a more rebellious way, in more hidden places where fewer people are around to help if there are problems or to influence behaviour.
 It is better to engage and educate, and to provide practical advice.